Bogus Hillary Clinton website highlights online perils for 2016 candidates

-NEW YORK (Reuters) - Hillaryclinton.org bears the likely Democratic presidential candidate’s name, but she would not want supporters to go there: some cyber security experts said this week the site contains malicious software.
+NEW YORK, April 2 (Reuters) - Hillaryclinton.org bears the likely Democratic presidential candidate’s name, but she would not want supporters to go there: some cyber security experts said this week the site contains malicious software.

 The site is registered, not to Clinton, but to an administrator in the Cayman Islands.
 Its existence underscores the challenge 2016 U.S. presidential hopefuls will face in trying to control their digital brands, more important than ever before as voters increasingly turn to the Internet to learn more about candidates.